jefdewitt/jekyll_portfolio/README.md

 ## Config.yml

 Config.yml is the place for settings that affect the whole site.
 This is the place where I declared `rouge` as my syntax highlighter and my projects `collection`.
+Many configurations take place here, such as setting meta data like site title and description.
 Another thing to note is the `exclude` declaration.

 ```yaml
 exclude: